Good St. Dominic's Cat - Book 2

 “Down,” said St. Francis and the dog still very excited sat down, his tail pounding the ground.

 “Wait, I know that dog.
-It is the dog in Little Jo’s memory,” said Dominic.
+He is the dog in my dreams,” said Dominic.

 As if anticipating their need, chairs appeared on the deck for them to sit down while one of St. Francis’ memories opened up like a living painting in the air.
 The cat jumped onto St. Dominic’s lap.
 The dog sat at St. Francis’ feet.
 St. Peter steered the boat back to Heaven as St. Francis remembering meeting the dog.